DOMjudge/domjudge-packaging/docker-contributor/README.md

-# DOMjudge Docker container for maintainers
+# DOMjudge Docker container for contributors

 This directory contains the necessary files to create a Docker image which can be used by DOMjudge maintainers to work on DOMjudge without having to set up a DOMjudge development environment.